AntonioRodriguezRuiz/HarmonyAPI/Readme.md

-# SETUP GUIDE
+# Setup Guide

-Begin by making sure you have mariadb server installed and running on your system, and procced to create an user called "user", with password "user" (This will change down the road, but for now and for simplicity purposes lets go with this) .
+Begin by making sure you have mariadb server installed and running on your system, and proceed to create an user called "user", with password "user" (This will change down the road, but for now and for simplicity purposes lets go with this) .

-If you dont have it yet, create a database called "Harmony" and give user all permissions to that database.
+If you don't have it yet, create a database called "Harmony" and give user all permissions to that database.

 Now open IntelliJ and import the project, create a connection to the database to check its working